Filter by Category

 Attire: This is a general list of how to dress for the shop environment, please contact ce@nbss.edu if you have any questions.

-Prerequisite: Fundamentals of Fine Woodworking or equivalent experience.
+Prerequisite: Fundamentals of Machine Woodworking, Introduction to the Router, or equivalent experience.
 If you have questions about your experience, please contact ce@nbss.edu.

 Age Requirement: Students must be 18+ to attend adult CE classes.
 No one under 18 years old is permitted to register for an adult class, even if accompanied by a parent or guardian.